 Trying to test the Vector analysis tools | Hub lines tool using QGIS sample data (airports and populated places).

 The tool always fails with the error "No spoke/hub matches found to create lines" even though Distance to nearest hub tool - which also has a line output option - succeeds.

 Does Hub lines only work for point layers which share common ids instead of finding the nearest hub?
 If that's the case, the GUI does not make that clear.

-#1 Updated by Alexander Bruy about 6 years ago
+#1 Updated by Alexander Bruy almost 8 years ago